nikhil-thampi/Copilot_Breakout_session/README.md

 ### Exercise 3

-1. Translate the codebase you have created to C#, generate unit test cases for the code and corresponding documentation
+1. Translate the codebase you have created to C# (or Java), generate unit test cases for the code and corresponding documentation

 ### Exercise 4